ynput/OpenPype/docs/source/index.rst

-.. pype documentation master file, created by sphinx-quickstart on Mon May 13 17:18:23 2019.
+.. openpype documentation master file, created by sphinx-quickstart on Mon May 13 17:18:23 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pype's documentation!
+Welcome to OpenPype's API documentation!
 ================================

 .. toctree::
    readme
-   modules
+   openpype

 Indices and tables
 ==================